Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions: Preliminary and Related Works

 \subsection{Probabilistic Robustness Assessment}

 Recent years have witnessed notable progress in PR research, particularly in terms of its assessment, resulting in the development of a variety of assessment methods across different DL tasks.
 The earliest study~\cite{webb2018statistical} to formally define and evaluate PR introduced a black-box statistical estimator based on the Multi-Level Splitting method~\cite{kahn1951estimation}, which decomposes the task of estimating the probability of a rare event into several subproblems and is thus suitable for cases where PR is very high.
 Later, more efficient white-box estimators were developed in~\cite{pmlr_v206_tit23a}.
 Zhang \textit{et al.}~\cite{zhang2022proa} further investigated PR under functional perturbations such as color shifts and geometric transformations.
 In addition, PR has been extended to broader applications such as explainable AI~\cite{Huang_2023_ICCV} and text-to-image models~\cite{zhang2024protip}.
 For a comprehensive overview of PR assessment, readers are referred to~\cite{zhao2025probabilistic}.
-Beyond assessment, several studies~\cite{wang2021statistically,robey2022probabilistically,zhang2024prass,zhang2025adversarial} have focused on developing training methods to improve PR, with their optimization strategies systematically summarized in the recent benchmark study~\cite{zhang2025prbench}.
+Beyond assessment, several studies~\cite{wang2021statistically,robey2022probabilistically,zhang2024prass,Zhang_2025_ICCV} have focused on developing training methods to improve PR, with their optimization strategies systematically summarized in the recent benchmark study~\cite{zhang2025probabilistic}.

-\textit{All} aforementioned state-of-the-arts rely on a shared assumption that the perturbation noise follows a predefined distribution, which is rarely known in practice.
-In contrast, our proposed NPPR learns an optimized distribution from data, enabling a conservative evaluation that yields the lowest PR estimate within the admissible distribution space.
+All aforementioned state-of-the-arts PR formulations rely on a shared assumption that the perturbation noise follows a predefined distribution, which is rarely known in practice.
+In contrast, our proposed NPPR learns an optimized distribution from data, enabling a conservative evaluation that yields the lowest PR estimate within the admissible distribution set.